-The Cochabamba's GLI started in 2015, is one of the recent projects implemented by Probitas Foundation that becomes part of the Global Laboratory Initiative, with the aim of improving the needs of the Cochabamba department in Bolivia.
+The Cochabamba's GLI started in 2015,, aims to improve laboratory services in the department of Cochabamba, in Bolivia.
 The Foundation works in collaboration with the Bolivian Foundation CEADES and the IS Global Barcelona (Global Health Institute) the goal is to fight the Chagas disease, that affects a large part of the population like other prevalent diseases in the area.

 The Probitas Foundation, with other associates, has made a project supported by the Health Ministry of Bolivia.
 This project will try to strengthen the network with the communities to decentralize the health access and increase the visits to rural centers.
 Nowadays the project is in its second phase with the improvement of laboratories infrastructures and the provision of necessary equipment for the diagnostic.